Looking for Balance

 I recently read, Tips for Living a Well Balanced Life by Z. Hereford.
 From nurturing and self care to mindset and attitude, this article has some simple basic suggestions that you might find helpful, especially if life balance is a new concept for you.
 And lastly, I recommend journaling.
 I have two focused journaling processes that I employ.
 Yoga journaling and visual journaling.
 Because these are part of my blogging and professional focus, as well as a personal habit, I often combine them.
 But either way, I find great creativity, joy and inspiration in these daily adventures.
 I offer both of these experiences as guided practices.
 Both with subscription options of monthly or yearly.

 The Yoga Journaling subscription is brand new.
 Read more about it or subscribe in the last RAD Post: Cultivating a more inspired life through yoga journaling.

-Ultimately, making a conscious effort to focus more on BALANCE has led to a more inspired, more creative, and more fulfilling life.
-I am less stressed.
-I have accepted that I can’t control everything, nor do I need to.
-I can only invite possibilities and make them priorities based on what seems best in the moment.
+Ultimately, making a conscious effort to focus more on BALANCE has led to a more inspired, creative, and fulfilling life.
+I am less stressed and have accepted that I can’t control everything, nor do I need to.
+Inviting possibilities and making them priorities based on what seems best in the moment has helped me to gain more balance as well.
 Making these choices based on choosing BALANCE in my life has allowed me to be present, stay calmer, and find an easier path to peace and gratitude.